cheungaryk/amazon-affiliate-tag-appender/README.md

 # Amazon Affiliate Tag Appender

 The Amazon Affiliate Tag Appender is a Chrome extension that automatically appends the `tag` parameter to any URL visited on [amazon.com](https://amazon.com).
-This helps associate your affiliate tag with the products you promote, allowing you to earn commissions on sales made through your affiliate links.

 ## Installation